dhocker/athomeled/README.md

 use another LED string type you will need to write your own driver.
 The AtHomeLED/driver/dummy_driver.py
 file provides a template for implementing a driver.
 The DUMMY driver can be used as a mock device.
-This is a good solution for testing.
+This is a potential solution for testing.
+Another good solution for testing is the [LED emulator](https://github.com/dhocker/led-emulator).

 ## License